glister99/out-of-focus/README.md

 # out-of-focus
-Website I created a few years ago with vanilla HTML and JavaScript
+Website I created a for practice in 2018, using only vanilla HTML and JavaScript